For EmployersDec 24, 20258 min read

 Smaller platform.
 More focused on experienced, specialized workers.

+If you need someone with specific skills, they can match you.
 Rates are often lower than the big platforms because they have less overhead.

 No modern tools.
 No AI.
 No integrated payments.